Anatomy and Function of Marine Vertebrates

 - Examine evolutionary pathways and selective pressures for the development of anatomical systems to function in the marine environment.

-Internship opportunity: This course is recommended experience for SML's Marine Mammal Internship.
+Internship opportunity: This course is a recommended experience for SML's Marine Mammal Internship.

 "This two-week course prepared me more for med school than any other college class I took!" - Maya Koretzky (AFMV '11, AFMV TA '12)